thekrocker/ZS-Case/README.md

 # Zerosum Case
 ## Info

 Hello, I've created the Zerosum case as regarding to case properties.
 It was quite enjoyable for me since you provided only the basics and I am be able to improve gameplay as I want.
 It feels like its quite Rogue-lite game where we can improve our character and defeat end-game bosses.
-I want to explain some features in game to more easily search in Project.
+Even if we cant defeat boss, we still pass the level & upgrade our character & gain some gold.

 **You can start playing from GameScene.
 I've used 2020.3.8f Unity version which is the version of the case project that you provided.**

-I hope you enjoy the game too! :)
+I want to explain some features in game to more easily search in Project.

 ## Features